-54 The ATS is responsible for "[the] supervision of [the] train status, automatic routing selection, automatic schedule creation, automatic operations logging, statistics and report generation, and automatic system status monitoring".
+51 The ATS is responsible for "[the] supervision of [the] train status, automatic routing selection, automatic schedule creation, automatic operations logging, statistics and report generation, and automatic system status monitoring".
 The ATP system is designed as a fail-safe system, intended to keep a safe distance between trains and to make each individual train comply with the track speed limits.
 If the speed limit is exceeded, ATP will automatically slow down the train or even bring it to a complete stop.
 ATO is responsible for the train operation part, so the traction and braking controls, but also creating the trains speed profile, the communication with the wayside equipment, the opening and closing of the train doors, and automatic train reversal.

-- Increasing operational reliability,

-- Improving recovery time after any interruption or intervention,

-- Improving reaction time,

-- Increasing flexibility in planning on existing infrastructure,

-- Reducing energy consumption.
+- Lowering expenses of railway undertakings and infrastructure managers, - Decreasing travelling times for passengers and freight, - Increasing the overall capacity of the rail operation, - Increasing the punctuality, - Improving the quality of operation, - Increasing operational reliability, - Improving recovery time after any interruption or intervention, - Improving reaction time, - Increasing flexibility in planning on existing infrastructure, - Reducing energy consumption.